 Saving for the future plays an important role in securing your and your family’s interest.
 In case, you’re searching for the right savings scheme with the maximum benefit, then Help to Buy ISA and Lifetime ISA are two notable options.
-However, Help to Buy ISA is no longer available after 30 November 2019.
-Well, the people who had already availed Help to Buy ISA, can still enjoy the benefits of the scheme.
+However, Help to is no longer available after 30 November 2019.
+Well, the people who had already availed Help to Buy ISA vs Lifetime ISA, can still enjoy the benefits of the scheme.
 But, you need to abide by definite regulations.

 On the other hand, Lifetime ISA is still available for all.
 Both policies are government initiatives.
 If anyone wants to save for his or her first home, then both ISAs are great options.
 Both products offer a 25% government bonus.
 But, there are numerous prime differences between them.

 Let’s check whether Help to Buy ISA vs Lifetime ISA can offer you the most of the benefits when it comes to savings.

 Help to Buy ISA vs Lifetime ISA: Contrasts between them

 Unfortunately, the Help to Buy ISA is currently not available for the new applicants any more.
 However, the policy hasn’t discarded the existing benefits from the scheme.
 In case you have already had one Help to Buy ISA, then you are liable to save up to £200 every month.
 In addition to this, you can deposit into the savings scheme till November 2029.
 And, the benefiter must claim the government bonus within December 1, 2030.

 Whereas, Lifetime ISA is designed for bigger benefits and it can address your first home or retirement plan.
 Additionally, it offers a bonus of 25% on tax-free savings.
 In case the policyholder can pay the maximum amount every month, then it would assure a £32000 bonus from the government.